kossmanf/bachelorThesis/generate test training and evaluation data/README.md

 # Folder Descriptions for Generating Test, Training, and Analysis Data

-This repository is organized into several folders, each containing scripts and tools for different stages of generating test, training, and analysis data for language models.
+This directory is organized into several folders, each containing scripts and tools for different stages of generating test, training, and analysis data for language models.
 Below is a detailed explanation of the contents and purpose of each folder.

 ## Folder Structure